Invariants Related to the Tree Property: Analysis of the invariants

 \subsection{Case 2: \(\kappa_{\text{sct}} = \kappa^{+}\)}

 In this subsection, we show that if $\kappa_{sct}(T^{*}_{\kappa,f}) = \kappa^{+}$ then $f$ satisfies a homogeneity property inconsistent with $f$ being a strong coloring.
-In particular, we will show that if this homogeneity property fails, then for any putative sct-pattern of height $\kappa$, there are two incomparable elements in $\omega^{<\kappa}$ which index compatible formulas, contradicting the inconstency condition in the definition of an sct-pattern.
-This step is accomplished using the Consistency Lemma, Lemma \ref{consistencylemma}, relating consistency of the relevant formulas to an amalgamation problem in finite structures.
+In particular, we will show that if this homogeneity property fails, then for any putative sct-pattern of height $\kappa$, there are two incomparable elements in $\omega^{<\kappa}$ which index compatible formulas, contradicting the inconsistency condition in the definition of an sct-pattern.
+This step is accomplished by relating consistency of the relevant formulas to an amalgamation problem in finite structures.
+The following lemma describes the relevant amalgamation problem: